 I’ve always felt it’s worth exploring closer to home before venturing too far out.
 It’s not a hard rule or anything, just a belief that local gems deserve a look before you start chasing treasures abroad.
 With that in mind, let’s turn our eyes to the Sun and the planets, moons, and other cosmic neighbours that surround her.

 Our view of the Solar System has shifted a lot over time.
 At one point, most people believed the Earth sat at the center of the Universe, with everything else spinning around it.
 The idea that distant stars might be suns like ours was unimaginable.
 We simply assumed our place was special, unique, and central.
-Who could have guessed our planet was racing through space at roughly 107,200 km/h?1 It doesn’t feel like we’re rocketing through the cosmos.
+Who could have guessed our planet was racing through space at roughly 107,200 km/h?1: Go to reference 1 at the end of the page It doesn’t feel like we’re rocketing through the cosmos.

 That shift in perspective made us wonder if we were important at all.
 We are just one of many planets circling one of countless stars.
 And the conditions that gave rise to life here might not be so rare after all.
 Maybe Mars had life.
 And if not Mars, then surely one of the endless stars out there had a planet with at least simple, single-celled life.